 Flynn, Schwarzman, and the other corporate landlords wanted to keep the status quo while seniors, teachers, and families struggle to pay skyrocketing rents and face homelessness.
 In fact, they gamed the housing market and helped cause California’s housing-affordability and homeless crises — the worst in the nation.

-But, in 2020, we have a solution: the Rental Affordability Act.
+But there is a solution: the Rental Affordability Act.

 (After the above video was first released, Flynn contributed additional monies to oppose Prop 10.)